-In this article, we'll teach you how to learn the main Japanese alphabet Hiragana, which is used to write most words in the Japanese language.
-We will also see its history, origin, curiosities and peculiarities.
+In this article, we will teach you how to learn the main Japanese alphabet Hiragana, used to write most words in the Japanese language.
+We will also look at its history, origin, curiosities, and peculiarities.

-The Japanese language consists of 3 alphabets, Hiragana, Katakana and Kanji.
-This article is focused only on Hiragana, but we recommend that you also read the other articles below:
+The Japanese language consists of 3 alphabets: Hiragana, Katakana, and Kanji.
+This article focuses only on Hiragana, but we recommend you also read the other articles below:

 What is Hiragana?

-Hiragana is one of the three Japanese writing systems, consisting of 46 characters representing syllables of the Japanese language.
-In total, 107 syllables are formed from the 46 characters of Hiragana, including the syllables with the prolonged vowels and the syllables with the particles "ya", "yu" and "yo".
+Hiragana is one of the three Japanese writing systems, consisting of 46 characters that represent syllables in the Japanese language.
+In total, 107 syllables are formed from the 46 Hiragana characters, including syllables with prolonged vowels and syllables with the particles “ya”, “yu”, and “yo”.

-The most used Hiragana in Japanese are those that make up grammatical particles and auxiliary verbs, which are fundamental for building sentences in Japanese.
+The most commonly used Hiragana in Japanese are those that make up grammatical particles and auxiliary verbs, which are fundamental for constructing sentences in Japanese.

-In the process of learning the Japanese language, Hiragana is usually one of the first writing systems that students learn.
-Hiragana is often used in texts for beginners, children's books, and other teaching materials for Japanese learners.
-It is also used for writing many names of Japanese places, foods, and other objects.
+In the process of learning the Japanese language, Hiragana is generally one of the first writing systems that students learn.
+Hiragana is often used in texts for beginners, children’s books, and other educational materials for Japanese learners.
+It is also used for writing many names of places, foods, and other Japanese objects.

 The Hiragana Alphabet

-See below an image and a list of the entire Hiragana alphabet, including the modifications made with long vowels, dakuten and handakuten.
+See below an image and a list with the complete Hiragana alphabet, including modifications made with prolonged vowels, dakuten, and handakuten.

 Complete Hiragana Table